 - Payment details: the payment finalization process should take not more than 1-4 clicks.

-The marketplace should have clear moderation and banning regiments.
+All ecommerce sites, especially peer-to-peer marketplace apps should have clear moderation and banning regiments.

-- We write functionality that is responsible for deleting and blocking accounts, ranking them lower in the search results, decreasing ratings, deleting fake reviews, and processing users’ complaints.
+- During ecommerce marketplace development, we write functionality that is responsible for deleting and blocking accounts, ranking them lower in the search results, decreasing ratings, deleting fake reviews, and processing users’ complaints.

 - Ethics: users should be able to report verbal abuse or miscommunication issues to the official team;